BAMresearch/NFDI4IngScientificWorkflowRequirements/docs/userstories.rst

 ----------------------------
         *As part of a research group, I want to be able to interconnect and reuse components of several different workflows so that everyone may benefit from their colleagues' work.*

 Similar to the first user story the output of the workflow could be a scientific paper.
-However, with this example interdisciplinary workflows are addressed and the reusability of single components/modules is essential.
-Each process in the workflow may require a different expertise and hence modularity and a common framework are necessary features for efficient collaboration.
+However with this example, interdisciplinary workflows are addressed and the reusability of single components/modules is essential.
+Each process in the workflow may require a different expertise and hence modularity and a common framework is a necessary requirement for an efficient collaboration and reuse of other tools.
 Moreover, joint software development and the development of the scientific workflow itself play an important role.

 Herein, the following challenges might occur.
-First, the workflow may consist of heterogeneous models, such as HPC computational model, calibration model or preprocessing of experimental data potentially even running on different machines.
+First, the workflow may consist of heterogeneous models of different complexity, such as large computations requiring HPC potentially including many dependent substeps to be executed, preprocessing of experimental data or joint analysis in postprocessing step - all processes potentially running on different machines.
 These models then need to be embedded into a common framework.
-Without a common framework/interface the exchange of data between processes is not possible (except for file based workflows).
+Without a common framework/interface the exchange of data between processes is challenging and requires manual adjustments.
-Second, during joint development of the workflow, it needs to be executable indepent of the local machine.
+Second, during joint development of the workflow, it needs to be executable independent of the local machine.
 Therefore, the workflow tool must provide means to control (automatically install) the compute environment for specific processes of the workflow.
 This greatly enhances the reusability of a process and/or modules (chain of processes) of the workflow and guarantees the machine-independent execution.
 Another challenge are high computational costs.
 Here, the seamless integration of HPC systems is of high value.
-Moreover, for complex workflows containing computationally expensive processes caching of results becomes relevant.
+Moreover, for complex workflows containing computationally expensive processes, caching of results becomes relevant.
 Upon changes in the workflow only parts of the workflow which are not up-to-date are rerun.
 This saves computation time and may lead to a significant speed up in the time needed for development of the workflow.
+Finally, a hierarchically embedding of a versioned published workflow as a sub-workflow in another workflow is of great benefit - thus improvements within this sub-workflow can be easily integrated.

 .. _user_story_3: